sivaraam/fun-with-c/README.md

 - [Chess GUI](intern/gui-gtk/chess/) - a simple GUI for the game of chess (using GTK+-3.0)

+- [Socket Chat Application](sockets) - a simple client-server chat application implemented in C using socket programming.

 ### Dependencies
 #### Git LFS
 This repository tracks some very large test inputs using Git LFS.
 So,